-- 46 EFRAG assesses that the information required by the proposals could result in companies having to disclose information they would consider commercially sensitive.
+- 4650 EFRAG assesses that the information required by the proposals could result in companies having to disclose information they would consider commercially sensitive.
 EFRAG notes that many current requirements, could have the same effect.
 For some companies, the profit margin appearing in the statement of financial performance could thus be commercially sensitive.
 EFRAG, however, also notes that entities seem to be most reluctant to provide commercially sensitive information that is forward looking.
-A balance therefore needs to be struck.
-If entities would not disclose any information about the objectives of an acquisition, it would be difficult for users of financial statements to assess the management's stewardship.
+Alf the proposed information is to be provided, a balance therefore needs to be struck.
+If entities would not disclose any EFRAG understands that the information about the objectives of an acquisition, it would be difficult beneficial for users of financial statements to assessin assessing the management's stewardship.
 An approach could be to only require entities to disclose the metrics that are essential for the success of an acquisition.
-However, that would mean that 'essential' would have to be defined. - 47 EFRAG understands that the IASB, during the consultation period, will conduct additional activities to understand the issue related to commercial sensitivity.
+However, that would mean that 'essential' would have to be defined. - 4751 EFRAG understands that the IASB, during the consultation period, will conduct additional activities to understand the issue related to commercial sensitivity.
 EFRAG supports those efforts.
 In that regard EFRAG, however, also notes that the most useful information is often the information that is most sensitive.